 - Warehouse clubs and superstores offer great values on fresh produce, meat, and bakery goods as well as non-perishable items.
 You may also save money on prescription drugs, eyeglasses, insurance, household furniture and vacation packages when you shop at warehouse clubs.

 Get Cash Back on Gas and Restaurants with Discover it® Chrome.

 Big shopping trips can add up—and a credit card with a low or 0% introductory APR offer can help you get what you need now while still managing your cash flow during the introductory period.
 With an introductory offer you can make those large purchases and save money on interest.

-Using a rewards credit card to stretch your shopping dollar may not be top of mind—but being able to earn rewards on your purchases can add up.
+Using a rewards credit card may not be top of mind—but being able to earn rewards on your purchases can add up.
 Especially if you are able to use your points or rewards for items your family needs or extras you’d otherwise be unable to afford.